RTMecha/BetterLegacy/snapshots.md

 - Added a file version field to Prefabs, levels, level collections and player models.
 You can right click the field to edit the version number.
 - Player models now have a creator field.
 - .vgp Prefabs now load in the External Prefabs list.
 - Ported Prefab preview from VG, except you can customize the Prefab's icon with any JPG image file.
+You can also use the new Capture Area box.
+This acts as an in-game camera that is draggable.
 - Added "Timeline Object Prefab Icon" in Config Manager > Editor > Timeline.
 With it on, the Prefabs' icon will be prioritzed over the Prefab Type icon.

 ## Fixes